deyloop/notebox/20220113084600/README.md

 > in generating the matches.

 The `command` can read these environment variables to output a list of newline delimited completion candidates to `stdout`.

+Related:

+* [20220113092454](../20220113092454/README.md) Tab Completion for Bash Script Sub-Commands

 References: